by Aryn Birge

 The RFID Journal states, “Delta Air Lines deserves a lot of credit for being the first airline to show that RFID could be a cost-effective solution to the problem.”
 A passenger will be able follow their bags on the Delta app and be notified when the luggage has been placed on the plane.
 This will assist airlines in locating bags should they be misplaced or put on the wrong flight.

 EnaSys can be utilized across many different business applications.
-Contact one of our asset tracking experts today to find an asset tracking solution that works for you.
+Contact one of our inventory tracking and asset tagging software experts today to find an asset tracking solution that works for you.

 Read original article here.